blocknetdx/documentation/docs/service-nodes/setup.md

 		   could be the same as your *Service Node Wallet* computer), issue the following command:
 		   ```
-		   stcli getnewaddress
+		   blocknet-cli getnewaddress
 		   ```
 		   Note, you can optionally give a label to the new address you create by passing a *label* parameter to the `getnewaddress` command.
 For example, you can label your new address, "*receive-address*" by issuing the following command:
 		   ```
-		   stcli getnewaddress receive-address
+		   blocknet-cli getnewaddress receive-address
 		   ```
 		   1. Send BLOCK to the address returned by the `getnewaddress` command.
 	1. Create a new public address for the Service Node.
 A unique name for this address will need to be provided as an alias.
-To do this, type `stcli getnewaddress [ALIAS]` into the terminal with `[ALIAS]` replaced with the alias you will be using for this address.
+To do this, type `blocknet-cli getnewaddress [ALIAS]` into the terminal with `[ALIAS]` replaced with the alias you will be using for this address.
 Example:
 		```
-		stcli getnewaddress snode01
+		blocknet-cli getnewaddress snode01
 		BmpZVb522wYmryYLDy6EckqGN4g8pT6tNP
 		```
 		In this example, `BmpZVb522wYmryYLDy6EckqGN4g8pT6tNP` was the